 Palliative care clinical trials, a high priority

-Our alliance partners’ clinical trials sites have leadership, expertise and experience in conducting a range of trials, encompassing areas such as cancer pain management, anorexia, cachexia, nausea and vomiting, constipation and breathlessness interventions.
+Our alliance members’ clinical trials sites have leadership, expertise and experience in conducting a range of trials, encompassing areas such as cancer pain management, anorexia, cachexia, nausea and vomiting, constipation and breathlessness interventions.

 The sites work collaboratively across Victoria to deliver quality clinical trials.
 A proven track record combined with excellent leadership has achieved rapid feasibility assessment, ethics and governance approval, as well as successful participant recruitment, all in the context of expert data management and reporting.